Dancing with the Stars (American TV series) season 30: Hosts and judges

 Alongside the season renewal announcement on March 30, 2021, it was revealed that Tyra Banks would return as host, with Len Goodman, Derek Hough, Carrie Ann Inaba, and Bruno Tonioli returning as judges.
 For this season, each of the four judges was allowed a single vote on which dancer they would like to save.
 In the event of a tie vote amongst the four judges, Len's vote was considered the tie-breaker.
 This rule change has caused some controversy in the way it's been explained on the show, as many saw this as Len having an unfair advantage in determining which dancer is eliminated.
-On November 16, a day after the semi-finals, Hough announced that he tested positive with a breakthrough case of COVID-19.
+On November 16, a day after the semi-finals, Derek Hough announced that he tested positive with a breakthrough case of COVID-19.
 On November 22, 2021, it was announced Julianne Hough would fill in for her brother Derek as a guest judge for the finale.